The Fly (1986 film): Production

+Development

 In the early 1980s, co-producer Kip Ohman approached screenwriter Charles Edward Pogue with the idea of remaking the classic science fiction horror film The Fly.
 Pogue began by reading George Langelaan's short story and then watching the original film, which he had never seen.
-Deciding that this was a project in which he was interested, he talked with producer Stuart Cornfeld about setting up the production, and Cornfeld very quickly agreed.
+Deciding that he was interested in this project, he talked with producer Stuart Cornfeld about setting up the production, and Cornfeld very quickly agreed.
 The duo then pitched the idea to executives at 20th Century Fox and received an enthusiastic response, and Pogue was given money to write a first draft screenplay.
 He initially wrote an outline similar to that of Langelaan's story, but both he and Cornfeld thought that it would be better to rework the material to focus on a gradual metamorphosis instead of an instantaneous monster.
 However, when executives read the script, they were so unimpressed that they immediately withdrew from the project.
 After some negotiation, Cornfeld orchestrated a deal whereby Fox would agree to distribute the film if he could set up financing through another source.